KristjanESPERANTO/Leaflet.markercluster/README.md

 - **animateAddingMarkers**: If set to true (and `animate` option is also true) then adding individual markers to the MarkerClusterGroup after it has been added to the map will add the marker and animate it into the cluster.
 Defaults to false as this gives better performance when bulk adding markers. addLayers does not support this, only addLayer with individual Markers.
 - **disableClusteringAtZoom**: If set, at this zoom level and below, markers will not be clustered.
 This defaults to disabled.
 [See Example](https://kristjanesperanto.github.io/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html).
 Note: you may be interested in disabling `spiderfyOnMaxZoom` option when using `disableClusteringAtZoom`.
 - **maxClusterRadius**: The maximum radius that a cluster will cover from the central marker (in pixels).
 Default 80.
 Decreasing will make more, smaller clusters.
 You can also use a function that accepts the current map zoom and returns the maximum cluster radius in pixels.
-- **polygonOptions**: Options to pass when creating the L.Polygon(points, options) to show the bounds of a cluster.
+- **polygonOptions**: Options to pass when creating the `Polygon(points, options)` to show the bounds of a cluster.
 Defaults to empty, which lets Leaflet use the [default Path options](http://leafletjs.com/reference.html#path-options).
 - **singleMarkerMode**: If set to true, overrides the icon for all added markers to make them appear as a 1 size cluster.
 Note: the markers are not replaced by cluster objects, only their icon is replaced.
 Hence they still react to normal events, and option `disableClusteringAtZoom` does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).
 - **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
 By default, they are `{ weight: 1.5, color: '#222', opacity: 0.5 }`.
 - **spiderfyDistanceMultiplier**: Increase from 1 to increase the distance away from the center that spiderfied markers are placed.
 Use if you are using big marker icons (Default: 1).
 - **iconCreateFunction**: Function used to create the cluster icon.
 See [the default implementation](https://github.com/Leaflet/Leaflet.markercluster/blob/15ed12654acdc54a4521789c498e4603fe4bf781/src/MarkerClusterGroup.js#L542) or the [custom example](https://kristjanesperanto.github.io/Leaflet.markercluster/example/marker-clustering-custom.html).
 - **spiderfyShapePositions**: Function used to override spiderfy default shape positions.
 - **clusterPane**: Map pane where the cluster icons will be added.
-Defaults to L.Marker's default (currently 'markerPane').
+Defaults to `Marker`'s default (currently 'markerPane').
 [See the pane example](https://kristjanesperanto.github.io/Leaflet.markercluster/example/marker-clustering-pane.html).

 #### Chunked addLayers options